ryandeussing/jimhopper/_mindfulness-and-meditation/cultivating-mindfulness.md

 * People who are curious about mindfulness, but have read little or nothing about it and never tried meditating.
 * People seeking new ways to overcome childhood hurts, depression, addiction, and other all-too-human problems.
 * Beginning meditators.
-* Meditators interested in the insights of a fellow meditator who happens to be a therapist, clinical psychology and psychiatric neuroscience researcher, as well as a husband and parent.
+* Meditators interested in the insights of a fellow meditator who has also been a therapist, psychological trauma and neuroscience researcher, husband and parent.
 * Therapists interested in bringing mindfulness and meditation into their clinical practices.

 Some will begin reading and find themselves thinking, "I can't see myself doing mindfulness meditation practices, so I might as well stop reading now and not bother coming back to this later."

 But simply reading this section (whether you try meditating or not) will introduce you to new, and potentially very transformative and healing ways of *thinking about*, *experiencing* and *responding to* your own emotional and other mental and brain processes.
 Just learning these concepts and perspectives (without ever meditating), has proved extremely helpful to many people, including those struggling with a great deal of emotional suffering.
-I can't guarantee that will happen for you, but I would like to encourage you to take the time, at some point, to find out for yourself.
+I can't guarantee that will happen for you, but I encourage you to take the time, at some point, to find out for yourself.

 ## What Is Mindfulness?

 This page offers a technical and narrow definition, and popular and broad one.
-Unless specifically indicated, the popular and broad definition is meant by 'mindfulness' is used throughout this section and website.
+Unless specifically indicated, the popular and broad definition of 'mindfulness' is used throughout this page and website.

 ### Traditional, Technical Definition